the-moisrex/webpp/README.md

 You currently can run tests just by running the `webpptest` executable.
 It's as easy as that.

 ### Benchmarks
+Benchmarks are done for us developers so we know which tool/class/implementation/library/framework/solution that we choose is the best.
+Currently we are using Googles' mini-benchmark library for this purpose.

 ### Documentation
 We don't have a documentation/tutorial/guide at this point.
 You can help us write one.
-We're just too busy writing the code that we don't have much time writing documentaions at this point.
+We're just too busy writing the code that we don't have much time writing documentations at this point.
 But you can be sure from the point that this project becomes production-ready, we'll have documentations.

 ### Build
 Requirements for building and testing: